ibpdas/ValueLine/README.md

 - confidence levels in the evidence
 - forward look priorities

-This turns data strategy into **specific executive actions**, not just a performance commentary.
+In federated organisations, this is essential because progress and value depend on decisions made across many teams, not just the data function.

+### What leaders typically use it for
+- deciding whether to invest next in **Level 1** conditions or **Level 2** maturity
+- surfacing alignment gaps that need senior sponsorship
+- identifying what to stop, start or accelerate
+- clarifying which dependencies block value
+- judging where evidence is strong, weak or needs validation

+The decision box shifts the dashboard from reporting to **decision-making**, ensuring leaders act on the conditions that accelerate value.

 ---

 ## 5. Measurement methods

-**ValueLine** uses a **mixed method** approach to understand capability building and value creation.

-The labels (Leading, Signal, Lagging) show which part of the causal chain each method mainly informs.
+**ValueLine** uses a **mixed method approach** because no single metric can capture how foundations, maturity and outcomes evolve over different time horizons.

+Each method contributes evidence to **Leading (Level 1), Signal (Level 2)** or **Lagging (Level 3)** indicators.

-### Quantitative
+### Quantitative methods
+Structured, repeatable metrics that show patterns of behaviour and performance.

 - monthly performance reports (Lagging)
-- quarterly senior leadership updates (Signal)
+- quarterly senior-leadership updates (Signal)
 - validated cost and time savings (Lagging)
 - adoption of policies and standards (Leading)
 - dataset and model reuse (Signal)
 - API and open data analytics (Signal)
-- CO2 impacts from compute and storage (Lagging)
+- CO₂ impacts from compute and storage (Lagging)

-### Qualitative
+### Qualitative methods
+Contextual insights that explain *why* behaviours shift and *how* people experience change.

-- staff surveys (Signal)
+- staff surveys and sentiment (Signal)
 - training and community participation (Leading)
-- user research and engagement logs (Signal)
+- user research findings and engagement logs (Signal)
 - case studies and reuse stories (Lagging)

 ### Economic and experimental methods
+Independent validation of long term value and attribution.

 - Benefit Cost Ratio (BCR) (Lagging)
 - Net Present Value (NPV) (Lagging)
 - experimental or counterfactual methods (Lagging)

-Together these create a rounded view of capability building and value creation.
+Together, these methods provide a rounded, credible evidence base: **Level 1 shows early movement, Level 2 confirms behaviour change, and Level 3 validates public value.**

 ---